 * Garden enclosed and garden furniture

-* A good supply of logs for the fire
+* Supply of logs for the fire

 * Bike Storage - there is a shed and visitors are advised to bring their own padlock for security.